Edmund Allenby, 1st Viscount Allenby: Palestine campaign

 Allenby arrived on 27 June 1917.
 On 31 July 1917, he received a telegram from his wife saying that Michael Allenby had been killed in action, leading to Allenby's breaking down in tears in public while he recited a poem by Rupert Brooke.
 Afterwards, Allenby kept his grief to himself and his wife, and instead threw himself into his work with icy determination, working very long hours without a break.
 Wavell recalled: "He went on with his work and asked no sympathy.
 Only those who stood close to him knew how heavy the blow had been, how nearly it had broken him, and what courage it had taken to withstand it".
 Allenby assessed the Turkish Army's fighting force that he was facing to be 46,000 rifles and 2,800 sabres, and estimated that he could take Jerusalem with 7 infantry and 3 cavalry divisions.
 He did not feel that there was a sufficient military case to do so, and felt that he would need reinforcements to advance further.
 Allenby understood the problems posed by logistics in the desert and spent much time working to ensure his soldiers would be well supplied at all times, especially with water.
 The logistics of getting water to the soldiers and through the desert is thought to be the biggest challenge and accomplishment Allenby made in the Middle East campaign.
-A prophecy that Palestine would only be freed from Ottoman rule "when the waters of the Nile washed over Palestine" was also technically fulfilled by Allenby when he built pipes to import freshwater from the Nile to the troops fighting in Palestine.
 Allenby also saw the importance of good medical treatment and insisted that proper medical facilities be created to treat all of the diseases common to the Middle East like ophthalmia and typhoid fever.
 Allenby was eventually ordered to attack the Turks in southern Palestine, but the extent of his advance was not yet to be decided, advice which Robertson repeated in "secret and personal" notes (1 and 10 August).